-Charlotte Tilbury's Bar Of Gold Highlighter Palette Is Coming Soon To Gild Your Face In Gold
+Charlotte Tilbury Is Launching A New Highlighter Palette To Literally Gild Your Face In Gold

 Over the past few months, I've accumulated an unreasonable amount of highlighters.
 Why, you ask?
 I'm totally addicted to a shimmery, sparkly sheen — however, even I know it's gotten out of hand.
 There are only so many high points on my face to highlight!
 Resigned to this truth, I've been hard at work decluttering my highlighter collection, and I've sworn off purchasing any new releases as well.
 I've been rigid about my new rule, and felt proud of my self-imposed restraint... that is, until I heard about Charlotte Tilbury's Bar of Gold Highlighter Palette, and knew immediately that it had to be mine.